Cultural evolution via iterated learning and communication explains efficient color naming systems: Iterated learning and communication

 In the NIL algorithm, each generation $t$ (for time step) consists of two artificial agents, a speaker $S_t$ and a listener $L_t$.
 The NIL algorithm operates in three phases.
 (1) In the first phase, the \emph{learning phase}, both agents are exposed to the naming convention of the previous generation.
 This is done by first training the speaker $S_t$, using cross-entropy loss, on color-name pairs generated by the speaker of the previous generation.
 The listener $L_t$ is then trained via reinforcement learning in a few rounds of a signaling game while keeping $S_t$ fixed: that is, the speaker learns from the previous generation, and the listener then learns from the speaker.
 We had the agents play the signaling game used by \shortciteNP{Kageback2020}, in which the speaker is given a color chip $c$, sampled from a prior distribution over color chips, and produces a category name describing that color.
 The listener then attempts to identify the speaker's intended color based on the name produced, by selecting a color chip $\hat{c}$ from among those of the naming grid shown in Figure \ref{fig:maps}.
-A reward is given to the listener depending on how perceptually similar the selected chip is to the original color.
+A reward is given to the listener depending on how perceptually similar the selected chip is to the original color, following Equation~\ref{eqn:reward} below.
 (2) In the second phase, the \emph{interaction phase}, the agents play the same signaling game but this time both agents receive a joint reward and update their parameters during communicative interactions.
 (3) In the third phase, the \emph{transmission phase}, color-name pairs are generated by sampling colors from the prior distribution and obtaining names for them from the speaker $S_t$.
 These color-name pairs are then passed on to the next generation of agents.
 In all three phases, color chips are sampled according to the least-informative prior of \citeA{Zaslavsky2018a}.
-We represent both the speaker and listener as neural networks with one hidden layer consisting of $25$ units with a sigmoidal activation function.
-Individual colors are represented in 3-dimensional CIELAB space when supplied as input to the speaker, and category names as one-hot encoded vectors.
-For the reinforcement learning parts of NIL we use the classical algorithm REINFORCE \shortcite{Williams92}.
-For the transmission phase we sample $300$ color-name pairs, out of the $330$ chips in the entire stimulus set; this ensures that the new generation will have seen examples from most of color space but it is impossible for them to have seen all color-name pairs.
-To optimize the neural networks, we use the optimizer Adam \shortcite{Kingma2014}, both in the learning and interaction phase, with learning rate $0.005$ and batch size $50$.
-For each phase in the NIL algorithm we take $1000$ gradient steps.
-We stop the NIL algorithm once the maximum difference in IB complexity and accuracy over the ten latest generations is smaller than $0.1$ bit, i.e.\ when the last ten generations are all within a small region of the IB plane.
 Algorithm \ref{alg:NIL} presents a schematic overview of the NIL algorithm, and \citeA{Ren2020Compositional} present a detailed description.
-The hyperparameters were tuned empirically by studying which parameters yielded the highest reward in a small set of experiments.
-We found very little difference between different sizes of the network.